Need help now?

 • a referral for professional mental health support within the community

 You are a critical part of the support process because you help with early identification.
-You will remain part of the student’s circle of support as they move to, through, and from professional mental health services.
+You will remain part of the student’s as they move to, through, and from professional mental health services.

 Depending on the student’s needs, some or all of the practices listed above may be helpful.
 Working closely with the student, their family, and mental health professionals within the circle of support is the best way to ensure that classroom support meets the student’s mental health needs.